CodeEagle/CodableStoreKit/README.md

 ```
 > ☝️ In default the `.default` `CodableStoreContainer` will be used with the name "Default"

 Different Containers comes handy when you want to store your Codable-Models which are retrieved via a versioned `JSON-API` in an encapsulated area inside an engine.
-Or you want to store some test data beside productiv data.
+Or you want to store some encapsulated test data beside productiv data.

 <p align="center">
    <img src="https://raw.githubusercontent.com/SvenTiigi/CodableStoreKit/gh-pages/readMeAssets/Containers.jpg" alt="Containers">